lorebooks-wiki/homepage/docs/contributors-guide/adding-to-database.md

 community-lores-petsofnetlify.netlify.app
 ```

-If you prefer, you can switch to GitHub Pages (or other static page hosting service) on your liking and configure custom domains yourself (your `lores.tk` will still be there, unless you asked us to transfer the Netlify site to you as part of transferring the repo out of the GitHub org).
+If you prefer, you can switch to GitHub Pages (or other static page hosting service) on your liking and configure custom domains yourself (your `.community-lores.gq` will still be there, unless you asked us to transfer the Netlify site to you as part of transferring the repo out of the GitHub org).

+## Option 2: Redirect to your existing site

+If you prefer to keep your existing domain and do an redirect instead, let us know in [the issue tracker](/source/issues) and we'll handle the rest for you.